 One of the first places people should be looking to save money are on the big recurring expenses that we all have every month.
 Let’s look at a few places you can save.

 - Cell phone bill: JD Powers reports that the average annual wireless phone bill is $1,152, or about $96 a month.
 Why pay that much when you can get a great smartphone via a pre-paid wireless provider for hundreds less every year.
 My wife pays $35/month or $420 a year for unlimited data and 300 minutes every month.
 That’s a savings of $732 over the average!
+There is also a new company called FreedomPop that can help you greatly reduce your monthly cell phone bill by purchasing one of their many mobile hotspot options.
+This way you can ditch part or your entire Smartphone’s data plan.
+They offer 4G only, 3G/4G, and LTE devices at great prices that run on Sprint or ClearWire’s nationwide networks.
+You will get 500MB’s of free 4G data every month, with the option of higher data plans and 3G or LTE access at a fraction of the cost of other cell phone providers.
+Save every month on your cell phone bill with FreedomPop here.
 Find out how to do it on our post showing how to save on your cell phone bill.

 - Home phone: Some people will cancel their home phone service altogether in favor of either cell phone service only, resulting in savings of hundreds per year.
 Of course if you still need a phone you can go with internet telephone service instead, which often costs much less.
 We switched to a service called Ooma.
 Ooma was easy to setup, and it only costs about $4.50/month in taxes in our area.
 That’s a big savings over the $43/month we were paying before.
 If you need to have a land-line for a home security system or something along those lines, consider canceling extra options on your phone like voicemail, call waiting and caller id to save on things you don’t need or use.

 - Internet service: Try switching your internet service to another provider in order to take advantage of new subscriber deals or promotions.
 Switch from one internet type to another – DSL to cable or fiber-optic internet.
 Switching can often get you great initial deals, and then you can hop providers to get another great deal when the promotion ends.
+FreedomPop is also a great way to reduce your monthly internet costs.
+The offer both home and mobile devices at a much lower cost than the “big boys” of the industry.
+With their home internet, the Hub Burst, you can get faster-than-DSL speeds and 10GB’s of data for $18.99 per month.
+They also offer cheaper 10GB plans if you don’t require the fastest speeds.
+Check out ways to save with FreedomPop here.
 Also consider bundling your services like phone, internet and TV to save.

 - TV and entertainment: there are a variety of ways to save on your TV and entertainment costs.
 First, you can switch cable providers from one to the other to get in on a promotional offer.
 If that doesn’t work you can always cut the cord altogether, and save a ton by setting up a home entertainment system using streaming services like Netflix, Hulu and other free content providers.